Smart & Aggressive

-Posted on September 22, 2021 in Expungement
+Posted on February 15, 2024 in Expungement

-The expungement of an arrest or conviction record means that the courts seal or erase a person’s criminal record, blocking it from view by employers, landlords and others.
-Unlike most states, however, Arizona does not currently allow for record expungement.
-However, in 2023 a new set of laws will allow for expungement and record sealing in the state.
-Instead, eligible parties can apply to have their convictions set aside.
-Find out if you are eligible for having your conviction set aside with assistance from an attorney.
+The expungement of an arrest or conviction record means that a court seals or erases your criminal record, blocking it from view by employers, landlords, and others.
+Until 2023, Arizona did not allow for record expungement, but new laws now allow for expungement and record sealing in the state.
+Eligible parties can also apply to have their convictions set aside.

 If a conviction is set aside under Arizona Revised Statute Section 13-905, there will be a note on the record stating that a judge or court has agreed to “set aside” the record.
-This shows anyone viewing the record that the individual committed a type of crime that qualified him or her for setting the record aside (usually, a nondangerous crime that did not harm anyone) and fulfilled the conditions of his or her sentence or probation.
+This shows anyone viewing the record that the individual committed a type of crime that qualified him or her for setting the record aside (usually, a non-dangerous crime that did not harm anyone) and fulfilled the conditions of his or her sentence or probation.

-There are similarities in the benefits that both of these legal processes can give to the subject of the criminal record.
-Like expungement, setting aside a conviction can come with housing, employment and other benefits for someone who has a prior criminal conviction on their record.
-After the passing of House Bill 2067 in Arizona, an individual who has had a record set aside may also receive a Certificate of Second Chance, which can allow them to obtain an occupational license for further employment opportunities.
+There are similarities in the benefits that these legal processes can give to the subject of the criminal record.
+Like expungement or record sealing, setting aside a conviction can come with housing, employment and other benefits if you have a prior criminal conviction on your record.

 Who Can Have a Conviction Set Aside in Arizona?